Silicone Hydrogel Contact Lenses

 Silicone hydrogel contacts can be helpful for some wearers, but they're not an automatic fix for dry eyes.
 The material allows strong oxygen flow, yet dryness can still come from tear film issues, screen time, allergies, air conditioning, medications, or lens fit.

-If your eyes feel dry during contact lens wear, don't change products on your own.
-Your eye doctor can check whether you need a different material, a daily disposable option, contact-lens-approved rewetting drops, or changes to your wearing time.
+When your eyes feel dry during contact lens wear, do not change products on your own.
+Your eye doctor can check whether you need a different material, daily disposable contacts for dry eyes, contact-lens-approved rewetting drops, or changes to your wearing time.
 The best lens for dry-feeling eyes depends on what's causing the discomfort.

 Daily and reusable silicone hydrogel contacts can both use breathable materials, but the routine is different.
 The right choice depends on your prescription, comfort needs, and how much lens care you want to do.